arvidn/libtorrent/docs/manual.rst

 ``cache_expiry`` is the number of seconds from the last cached write to a piece in the write cache, to when it's forcefully flushed to disk.
 Default is 60 second.

+``use_read_cache``, is set to true (default), the disk cache is also used to cache pieces read from disk.
+Blocks for writing pieces takes presedence.

 ``outgoing_ports``, if set to something other than (0, 0) is a range of ports used to bind outgoing sockets to.
 This may be useful for users whose router